ligato/docs/docs/user-guide/quickstart.md

 The etcdctl command returns "Error:  100: Key not found".

 - The etcdctl API version was not correctly set.
 Check the output of the appropriate environment variable with command `echo $ETCDCTL_API`.
-If the version is not set to "3", change it with `export ETCDCTL_API=3`.
+If the version is not set to "3", change it with `export ETCDCTL_API=3` command.

 ---